 A. Applicants who have failed to pass their first, second, or third examination in this and/or another jurisdiction may apply so long as they meet all other applicable Rules requirements.
 An applicant who has failed a total of four or more examinations, in this or any other jurisdiction, shall not again be admitted to an examination except upon permission of the Board of Law Examiners for good cause shown.
 The Board so granting the permission may, as a condition to the granting of another examination, prescribe a further course of study.
 Applicants requesting permission to sit will want to provide scores (total score along with essay and MBE breakdown, where applicable) from other jurisdictions, from all prior examinations as well as MPRE score(s), in support of their request.
-You must file a complete application according to the Rules and instructions for the Board to review your request; the application fee will not be deposited unless the Board grants your request.
+You must file a complete application according to the Rules and instructions for the Board to review your request.